The site

 In addition, through the educational programme the participants will delve into the rich history, cultural significance, and unique aspects of Herrnhut and the Moravian Church.
 Guided visits to key sites within the region associated with the Moravian Church, will offer valuable insights into the foundations, development, and impact of this religious community.
 Additionally, conversations and exchanges with the local representatives of the community will allow the participants to explore the philosophical underpinnings, social ideals, and distinctive community vision that shaped the Moravian Church and influenced the creation of Herrnhut as an exemplary model town.
 Participants will have the opportunity to gain a deep appreciation for the heritage, values, and intangible cultural aspects of the Moravian Church's legacy while fostering a broader understanding of its global significance from this cultural exchange perspective.

-The European Heritage Volunteers Project is part of the World Heritage Volunteers Campaign for 2024, a worldwide initiative taking place yearly within the framework of the World Heritage Education Programme at the UNESCO World Heritage Centre.
+The European Heritage Volunteers Project was part of the World Heritage Volunteers Campaign for 2024, a worldwide initiative taking place yearly within the framework of the World Heritage Education Programme at the UNESCO World Heritage Centre.

 European Heritage Volunteers